ember-intl/ember-intl/.github/ISSUE_TEMPLATE/report-bug.md

 ## Describe the bug 🐞

-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 ## Expected behavior 🤔

-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to see.

 ## Minimal reproduction 🔬

-Describe steps to reproduce the behavior:
+Describe steps to reproduce the issue.

+1. ...
+1. ...
-1. Go to '...'
+1. ...
-2. Click on '...'
-3. Scroll down to '...'
-4. See error

-If possible, please, share a link with a minimal reproduction.
+If possible, please share a repo with the minimum files to reproduce the issue.

 ## Environment 🌍